autowarefoundation/autoware/planning/behavior_path_planner/behavior_path_planner_turn_signal-design.md

 Turn signal decider checks each lanelet on the map if it has `turn_direction` information.
 If a lanelet has this information, it activates necessary blinker based on this information.

 - desired start point
-  `v*3.0 + 30` meters before the start point of the intersection lanelet(depicted in gree in the following picture), where `v` is the velocity of the ego vehicle.
+  The `search_distance` for blinkers at intersections is `v * turn_signal_search_time + turn_signal_intersection_search_distance`.
+Then the start point becomes `search_distance` meters before the start point of the intersection lanelet(depicted in gree in the following picture), where `v` is the velocity of the ego vehicle.
+However, if we set `turn_signal_distance` in the lanelet, we use that length as search distance.

 - desired end point
   Terminal point of the intersection lanelet.